hsupunw/people-base/README.md

     - user name: sa
     - password:

-## Curl Collection
+## Test with command line client (Curl)
-- You can can find sample basic curl commands to test this application below.
+- You can can find sample basic curl commands collection to test this application below.

 ## Postman Collection
 - You can import the postman collection created for testing purpose from https://www.getpostman.com/collections/3582526d271489102986

 ## Front End client
 - A front end client using angular 7 is developed for ease of use.
 Please find it from https://github.com/hsupunw/people-client

-## Command-line Collection

 ## Alternative Implementation with spring-data-rest
 - An alternative implementation with spring-data-rest (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base-data-rest